 - In the door (See below)

 Custom Boat Alarm

-I lined the case with tin foil before fitting the microwave sensor in so it would only detect objects in front of it.
-The unit was mounted in the fibre glass hull at the stern of the boat behind the entry steps.
+I lined the case with tin foil before fitting the microwave sensor.
+This way it would only detect objects in front of it.
+I mounted the box in the fibreglass hull at the stern of the boat behind the entry steps.

 The case is fully waterproof as was the external Cobra 4310 siren.
 The buttons on the case of the box are simply for any future programming.

 AC Cobra with Cobra alarm (What else would you use?)

 I used a similar trick with tin foil in an AC Cobra replica recently.
 First I removed the carpet from the fibreglass door, then lined it with foil before fitting the sensor and reupholstering it.

 This allowed someone to walk past the door without upsetting the alarm, but as soon as the door is opened it would detect the person to trigger the alarm.
 The range was set to detect anyone getting in via the other side too.